joseagraz/University_of_Oklahoma-Habashi_Janette/README.md

 - Chunk boundaries can split a sentence or speech turn.
 - The script does not overlap chunks or reconcile boundary text.
 - It does not match speaker identities between chunks.
-- It does not translate, summarize, redact, or identify speakers by name.
-- Partial results may contain gaps when a chunk fails.
-- Output files may contain sensitive speech and are not encrypted by the script.
-- The API interface and limits can change independently of this program.